Wimage3141/HTTP-Server-C/README.md

 In my toy server, the server sends the first message, but in HTTP, the client send()s the first request which the server recv()s, parses until CRLF (`\r\n\r\n`) and then goes about doing it's business

 Short goals:
-1) [DONE] Make the client send the first request, and have the server recv it.
+1) [DONE] Make the client send the initial HTTP request, and have the server recv it.
-2) Implement a while loop in the client and break it after the final response is received
+2) [DONE] Make the first client request, an HTTP request 'GET /index HTTP/1.1\r\n' and have the server parse it.
-3) Make the first client request, an HTTP request 'GET /index HTTP/1.1\r\n' and have the server parse it.
+3) Implement a while loop in the client and break it after the final response is received.
 4) Start implementing the routing mechanism.
 Make index.html containing "`<html>Welcome!</html><br>`" and route to it.
 5)